lsst-sitcom/sitcomtn-084/index.rst

 .. image:: images/810_overview_ref_subtracted.png
   :width: 700px

-If we isolate one of the patterns we get the following where the lines shows the Hard Point states
+If we isolate one of the patterns we get the following where the lines show the Hard Point states

 .. image:: images/810_singleloop.png
   :width: 700px